Changing, combining or transferring an environmental authority

 Use our forms and fees finder for information on applying for a new environmental authority (EA) or managing your existing EAs.

-The waste-related environmentally relevant activities (ERAs) are changing.
+The waste-related environmentally relevant activities (ERAs) have changed.
 These changes could affect your annual fees if you operate ERAs 20, 33, 52, 55 to 62 (whether as a prescribed ERA or as an ancillary ERA as part of a resource activity) and amend your environmental authority to change the threshold for a waste-related ERA or add a lot on plan or tenure (for prescribed ERAs and ancillary ERAs respectively).

 Check the new Regulated Waste Classification and Waste-related Environmentally Relevant Activity (ERA) Regulations to determine if your environmental authority is affected.